nanselmo/gcloud-tutorials/week-0-setup/github-setup-walkthrough.md

 Every member of your team needs a GitHub account, so make sure everyone registers.

 After everyone has a GitHub account, then **one** teammate should continue this setup.
 Talk with your team to decide who should own this.

-## Create a GitHub Repository

-On [GitHub](https://github.com/), click on the `+` in the top-right and click on `new repository`.
-This will take you to a page to create your repo on GitHub.

-1. Enter a repository name.
-Something like `team-XX-codeu` is a fine name.
-2. Set your repo is to public.
-This allows anyone to see your code.
-3. Click the green `create repository` button!

-At this point you should have an empty repo.

 ## Unlink Google's Repo